smallbigcake/CybersecurityStudy/CISSP/domain/4-communication-and-network-security.md

 * **SYN cookies:** The server responds to each connection request (SYN) with a SYN-ACK packet.
 The SYN request is dropped from the backlog.
 The port is open to new, ideally legitimate, new connections.
 If the initial connection is legitimate, the original sender will send its ACK packet.
 The initial recipient, which created the SYN cookie, will reconstruct the SYN backlog queue entry.
 Of course, there will be some limitations as some information about the TCP connection can be lost.
 This is more advantageous than the full DoS outage.

+##### MAC Flooding Attack

+A MAC flooding attack is an intentional abuse of a switch’s learning function to cause it to get stuck flooding.
+This is accomplished by flooding a switch with Ethernet frames with randomized source MAC addresses.
+The switch will attempt to add each newly discovered source MAC address to its content addressable memory (CAM) table.
+Once the CAM table is full, older entries will be dropped to make room for new entries (it is a first-in, first-out, or FIFO, queue).
+Once the CAM is full of only false addresses, the switch is unable to properly forward traffic, so it reverts to flooding mode, where it acts like a hub or a multiport repeater and sends each received Ethernet frame out of every port.

 ###### DDoS and the Internet of Things